Hardware ✨ The Workstation ✨ Projection Equipment

 Each of the meeting rooms at the conference facility will have (at least) four things provided:

 - Projection equipment

-- How to get your presentation file onto a the workstation (CD, disk, zip disk, etc.)
+- How to get your presentation file onto the workstation (USB, cloud, etc.)

 - How to open your file in the presentation software